Yash220767/Acetone-Riboswitch-Biosensor-/DOCUMENTATION.md

 Docking simulations confirm acetone interaction with the aptamer scaffold at a defined binding pocket.
 The best binding energy of -2.428 kcal/mol, while lower than typical protein-small molecule interactions, is appropriate for a small VOC (MW = 58.08 g/mol) interacting with an RNA structure.

 RNAfold analysis strongly supports the riboswitch design logic.
-The MFE shift from -276.40 to -253.61 kcal/mol upon acetone binding reflects structural loosening of the aptamer, with increased entropy at the RBS site — consistent with translational derepression.
+The MFE shift from -276.40 to -253.61 kcal/mol upon acetone binding reflects structural loosening of the aptamer, with increased entropy at the RBS site- consistent with translational derepression.

 ### Limitations

-1. **Acetone binding affinity** — Small molecular size and low polarity make high-affinity aptamer binding inherently challenging.
+1. **Acetone binding affinity**- Small molecular size and low polarity make high-affinity aptamer binding inherently challenging.
 Modified binding pockets or signal amplification strategies may be required.
-2. **In silico vs in vitro discrepancy** — Environmental factors (hydration, molecular crowding, ionic strength) not captured in computational models may alter real binding behaviour.
+2. **In silico vs in vitro discrepancy**- Environmental factors (hydration, molecular crowding, ionic strength) not captured in computational models may alter real binding behaviour.
-3. **Aptamer specificity** — Selectivity for acetone over structurally similar VOCs (e.g., ethanol, isopropanol) requires experimental validation.
+3. **Aptamer specificity**- Selectivity for acetone over structurally similar VOCs (e.g., ethanol, isopropanol) requires experimental validation.
-4. **tRNA scaffold** — Using tRNA phenylalanine as an aptamer scaffold is a simplification; a SELEX-derived aptamer specific to acetone would be more appropriate for experimental follow-up.
+4. **tRNA scaffold**- Using tRNA phenylalanine as an aptamer scaffold is a simplification; a SELEX-derived aptamer specific to acetone would be more appropriate for experimental follow-up.

 ### Significance

-If the computational predictions hold experimentally, this system would represent the first riboswitch-based wearable biosensor for acetone VOC detection — advancing both synthetic biology applications in diagnostics and non-invasive diabetes monitoring.
+If the computational predictions hold experimentally, this system would represent the first riboswitch-based wearable biosensor for acetone VOC detection- advancing both synthetic biology applications in diagnostics and non-invasive diabetes monitoring.

 ---

 ## Future Work

-1. **Aptamer optimisation** — SELEX rounds in sweat-like conditions to identify higher-affinity acetone-binding sequences
+1. **Aptamer optimisation**- SELEX rounds in sweat-like conditions to identify higher-affinity acetone-binding sequences
-2. **Experimental validation** — Cell-free TX-TL system with GFP reporter to confirm riboswitch functionality
+2. **Experimental validation**- Cell-free TX-TL system with GFP reporter to confirm riboswitch functionality
-3. **Aptamer engineering** — Systematic mutagenesis around the binding region with functional screening
+3. **Aptamer engineering**- Systematic mutagenesis around the binding region with functional screening
-4. **Wearable integration** — Embedding sensor in textile patch with BLE microcontroller and smartphone interface
+4. **Wearable integration**- Embedding sensor in textile patch with BLE microcontroller and smartphone interface
-5. **Clinical validation** — Mock trials with lab models and human volunteers for standardisation
+5. **Clinical validation**- Mock trials with lab models and human volunteers for standardisation

 ---